syncfusion-content/uwp-docs/uwp/SfTextBoxExt/Dealing-with-Suggestion-Box.md

 documentation: ug
 ---

-# Dealing with suggestion box
+# Dealing with SuggestionBox

 The suggestion box is a drop-down list box that displays the filtered suggestions inside a popup.
 This section explains the properties that deal with drop-down list in the AutoComplete control.

-## Suggestion box placement mode
+## SuggestionBox placement mode

 The suggestion box can be placed either at the top or bottom using the `SuggestionBoxPlacement` property.
 By default, it is placed at the bottom.